openedx/edx-documentation/en_us/course_authors/source/course_features/credit_courses/proctored_exams.rst

      - The username or email address that identifies the learner taking the proctored exam.
    * - exam_name
-     - The name of the proctored exam in the courseware.
+     - The name of the proctored exam in the body of the course.
    * - attempt_code
      - An identifier for the exam attempt.
 The attempt code is an internal identifier and is included in the report for use in